pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

 Go to [Outgoing WebHooks](https://my.slack.com/services/new/outgoing-webhook) page and click **Add Outgoing WebHooks integration**.
 You will be redirected to the **Edit configuration** page, and you will immediately notice some limitations:

-* the integration can only be enabled for one specific channel or for all messages starting with specific words (**trigger words**)
+* the integration can only be enabled for one specific channel or for all messages starting with specific (trigger) words
 * you will need a server with a public IP address to send the messages to (you need to provide a URL that Slack can find)
-* you can still customize the name and the icon, but you will have to repeat the process for each channel (assuming you are not going to use **trigger words**)
+* you can still customize the name and the icon, but you will have to repeat the process for each channel (assuming you are not going to use trigger words)

 So, is it even worth the effort to use this outgoing webhook instead of a bot user?
 I think it is.
 Infinite loops without breaking conditions are evil and you should avoid them.
-Besides, the downsides are not really that troublesome.
+Besides, the downsides are not really that troublesome (you probably will use this integration on one or two channels anyway, and setting up the server with Heroku is quite easy).

 Let's proceed with the configuration.
-Select the channel and leave the **Trigger word(s)** section empty.
+Select the channel and leave the **Trigger Word(s)** section empty (you don't want to restrict the messages that will be answered).
 I'm going to assume for a moment that you have your own public IP address and that it is `123.1.2.3` (don't worry, in just a moment you will deploy your program to Heroku and that will take care of the public IP problem).
-Put `http://123.1.2.3/lumbergh` in the **URL(s)** field.
+Put `123.1.2.3/lumbergh` in the **URL(s)** field.
 You can also customize the name and the icon.

-There is one more important section here: **Token**.
+There is another important section here: **Token**.
 It contains the token that will be added to each API call send to the URLs you provided.
 You will get back to it in a moment.

 Click **Save Settings** button.
-Notice that you don't need to invite an integration to a channel, it will be added automatically when you create the webhook (also, integrations can have names starting with a capital letter):
+Notice that you don't need to invite an integration to a channel, it will be added automatically when you create the webhook (also, unlike bot users, integrations can have names starting with a capital letter):

 ![Webhook integration enabled]({filename}/images/slack-lumbergh-webhook-enabled.png)

-### Write new Python code
+### Write the code

 The new version of your program will not require `slackclient` at all.
 Instead, you are going to use `flask`: